Energy drinks are considered as magic potion that improves vitality. But, these drinks are also dangerous elixirs.

 The common customers of energy drinks are younger people.
 It’s because these drinks are easy to drink and heavily sweetened.
-Thus, the dangerous side effects are seen to younger demographics as they consume too much.
+Thus, the dangerous side effects are seen in younger demographics as they consume too much.

 Energy Drink Ingredients